jomimc/DaMuSc/README.md

 ## Citing DaMuSc
 If you use this database in your work, please cite as, "McBride JM, Passmore S, Tlusty T (2023) Convergent evolution in a large cross-cultural database of musical scales.
 PLoS ONE 18(12): e0284851. [https://doi.org/10.1371/journal.pone.0284851](https://doi.org/10.1371/journal.pone.0284851)"

-All scales are associated with a primary or secondary source, so it is encouraged to also cite sources individual scales when appropriate.
+All scales are associated with a primary or secondary source, so it is encouraged to also cite sources of individual scales when appropriate.